 CBD stands for cannabidiol and is a naturally occurring compound or molecule found in the flowering hemp or cannabis plant.
 It is a phytocannabinoid, where phyto means it is a cannabinoid that comes from a plant.
 It is just one of the hundreds of cannabinoids found in cannabis plants.
 The cannabis species of plants is widely accepted as being indigenous to and originating from Asia and is known to include three main varieties.

-Kava is a plant of the pepper family, botanical name Piper Methysticum, which translates as intoxicating pepper, and indigenous to the Western Pacific (Vanuatu, Fiji, Papau New Guinea, Micronesia, and Hawaii).
-Kava has been used to make a beverage and consumed for centuries throughout the Pacific islands on important ceremonial occasions, to mark important milestones in life, for medicinal purposes and for social relaxation.
-Kava culture is significant throughout the region.
+Kava is a plant of the pepper family, botanical name Piper Methysticum, which translates as intoxicating pepper, and indigenous to the Western Pacific (Vanuatu, Fiji, Papua New Guinea, Micronesia, and Hawaii).
+Kava has been used to make a beverage and consumed for centuries throughout the Pacific islands on important ceremonial occasions, to mark important milestones in life, for medicinal purposes, and for social relaxation.
+Learn more about what kava is.

 Kava and CBD differ from a psychoactive perspective.
 Certain kava varieties, those with more “heady” kavalactones go beyond relaxation to boost a person’s mood, and depending on the dosage can stimulate euphoria and greater sociability, and empathy.

 CBD has very low psychoactive properties.
 However, many confuse CBD with another compound in the cannabis plant, the active cannabinoid: Tetrahydrocannabinol (THC).
 It is THC that is responsible for the high that comes from smoking or consuming cannabis resin.

 One of the active ingredients in kava, Yangonin, affects the same part of the brain as THC.
 Kava varieties with a higher amount of Yangonin are those that promote feelings of happiness and uplift a person’s mood.